huangsam/kotlin-trial/README.md

 ### Mockito warning

-A warning appeared while I integrated [Mockito](https://site.mockito.org/) into this Kotlin project:
+A warning appeared while integrating [Mockito](https://site.mockito.org/) into this Kotlin project:

 ```
 WARNING: A Java agent has been loaded dynamically (...)